rajeshrinet/pyross/README.md

 The library was developed to model the outbreak of the novel coronavirus COVID-19 and to assess the age-structured impact of social distancing measures in India.

-The library is named after Sir.
-Ronald Ross, doctor, mathematician and poet.
-In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bit of a mosquito" for which he won the Nobel Prize in 1902.
-He laid the foundations of the mathematical modelling of infectious diseases.
+The library is named after [Sir.
+Ronald Ross](https://en.wikipedia.org/wiki/Ronald_Ross), doctor, mathematician and poet.
+In 1898 he made "the great discovery" in his laboratory in Calcutta "that malaria is conveyed by the bit of a mosquito".
+He won the Nobel Prize in 1902 and laid the foundations of the mathematical modelling of infectious diseases.

 ## News